jetbrains-academy/algo-challenges-in-kotlin/Warmup/Estimating the Running Time/task_template.md

   multiple.

 These advantages come with some disadvantages.
-Indeed, the big-$O$ notation "loses" some information since it ignores constant multipliers.
+Indeed, the big-$O$ notation "loses" some information, since it ignores constant multipliers.
-If you have two algorithms, and one of them is a hundred times faster, they still have the same estimate of the running time in the big-$O$ notation.
+If you have two algorithms and one of them is a hundred times faster, they still have the same estimate of the running time in the big-$O$ notation.
 But, in practice, if you want to make things fast, a factor of 100 is a big deal.